magento/devdocs/guides/v2.0/release-notes/tech_bull_207-upgrade.md

-<h3>Issue: Upgrade failure from Magento installations running PHP 5.5.x and Updater application 10.0.1</h3>
+### Issue: Upgrade failure from Magento installations running PHP 5.5.x and Updater application 10.0.1

 Magento Open Source  and Commerce upgrades fail if your server runs PHP 5.5.x and Setup application (also referred to as the <i>Updater application</i>) version 10.0.1 and you  try to upgrade to a later version of Magento.